What Victorian Women REALLY Thought About Sex

 Sex wasn't just for procreation.

-In keeping with Victorian stereotypes, one woman said "I cannot recognize as true marriage that relation unaccompanied by a strong desire for children," and compared a marriage where the couple only has sex for pleasure to "legalized prostitution."
+In keeping with Victorian stereotypes, one woman said "I cannot recognise as true marriage that relation unaccompanied by a strong desire for children," and compared a marriage where the couple only has sex for pleasure to "legalised prostitution."
 But several others disagreed completely.

 One woman said that "pleasure is sufficient warrant" for sex, while another added that babies had nothing to do with it: "Even a slight risk of pregnancy, and then we deny ourselves the intercourse, feeling all the time that we are losing that which keeps us closest to each other."